adujon/PetoVertebrates/README.md

 Tacutu, R., T. Craig, A. Budovsky, D. Wuttke, G. Lehmann, D. Taranukha, J. Costa, V. E. Fraifeld, and J. P. De Magalhães.
 2013.
 Human Ageing Genomic Resources: Integrated databases and tools for the biology and genetics of ageing.
 Nucleic Acids Res 41.

+Stark G, Pincheira-Donoso D, Meiri S. 2020 No evidence for the ‘rate-of-living’ theory across the tetrapod tree of life.
+Global Ecology and Biogeography 29, 857–884. (doi:10.1111/geb.13069)